Electrohydrodynamics: Water electrokinetics

-In October 2003, Dr. Daniel Kwok, Dr. Larry Kostiuk and two graduate students from the University of Alberta discussed a method of hydrodynamic to electrical energy conversion by exploiting the natural electrokinetic properties of a liquid such as ordinary tap water, by pumping fluids through tiny micro-channels with a pressure difference.
-This technology could some day provide a practical and clean energy storage device, replacing today's batteries, for devices such as mobile phones or calculators which would be charged up by simply pumping water to high pressure.
-Pressure would then be released on demand, for fluid flow to take place over the micro-channels.
-When water travels, or streams over a surface, the ions of which water is made "rub" against the solid, leaving the surface slightly charged.
+In October 2003, Dr. Daniel Kwok, Dr. Larry Kostiuk and two graduate students from the University of Alberta discussed a method to convert hydrodynamic to electrical energy by exploiting the natural electrokinetic properties of a liquid such as ordinary tap water, by pumping fluid through tiny micro-channels with a pressure difference.
+This technology could lead to a practical and clean energy storage device, replacing batteries for devices such as mobile phones or calculators which would be charged up by simply compressing water to high pressure.
+Pressure would then be released on demand, for the fluid to flow through micro-channels.
+When water travels, or streams over a surface, the ions in the water "rub" against the solid, leaving the surface slightly charged.
 Kinetic energy from the moving ions would thus be converted to electrical energy.
 Although the power generated from a single channel is extremely small, millions of parallel micro-channels can be used to increase the power output.

 This streaming potential, water-flow phenomenon was discovered in 1859 by German physicist Georg Hermann Quincke.